mlhartme/stool/main/documentation.md

 #### DESCRIPTION

-Reports an error if the stage is not owned or if the stage is up.
+Reports an error if the stage is up.

 For artifact stages: checks for new artifacts and installs them if any.